-Crushed ice, Cryocuff or a Game Ready compression device, along with nonsteroidal antiinflammatory medications such as Advil, Nuprin, Motrin, Ibuprofen, Aleve (2 tablets twice a day) are used to help control pain and swelling.
+Crushed ice or an AircastTM knee Cryocuff along with nonsteroidal anti-inflammatory medications such as Advil, Nuprin, Motrin, Ibuprofen, Aleve (2 tablets twice a day) are used to help control pain and swelling.
 The nonsteroidal anti-inflammatory medications are continued for 7 - 10 days following the acute injury.